Victoria, British Columbia

 Victoria is the capital city of the Canadian province of British Columbia, located on the southern tip of Vancouver Island off Canada's Pacific coast.
 The city has a population of 91,867, and the Greater Victoria area has a population of 397,237.
 The city of Victoria is the seventh most densely populated city in Canada with 4,406 PD/sqkm.

-Victoria is the southernmost major city in Western Canada and is about 100 km southwest from British Columbia's largest city of Vancouver on the mainland.
-The city is about 100 km from Seattle by airplane, seaplane, ferry, or the Victoria Clipper passenger-only ferry, and 40 km from Port Angeles, Washington, by the ferry across the Strait of Juan de Fuca.
+Victoria is the southernmost major city in Western Canada and is about 100 km southwest from British Columbia's largest city, Vancouver, on the mainland.
+The city is about 100 km from Seattle, Washington, United States, by airplane, seaplane, ferry, or the Victoria Clipper passenger-only ferry, and 25 mi from Port Angeles, Washington, United States, by the ferry across the Strait of Juan de Fuca.

 Named for Queen Victoria, the city is one of the oldest in the Pacific Northwest, with British settlement beginning in 1843.
 The city has retained a large number of its historic buildings, in particular its two most famous landmarks, the Parliament Buildings (finished in 1897 and home of the Legislative Assembly of British Columbia) and the Empress Hotel (opened in 1908).
 The city's Chinatown is the second oldest in North America, after San Francisco.
 The region's Coast Salish First Nations peoples established communities in the area long before European settlement, which had large populations at the time of European exploration.

 Known as "the Garden City", Victoria is an attractive city and a popular tourism destination and has a regional technology sector that has risen to be its largest revenue-generating private industry.
 In 2019, Victoria was in the top 20 world cities for quality of life, according to Numbeo.